ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 In my last blogpost we ran our 3 containers on 1 single host network.
 This has a few obvious disadvantages which I will address first.

-* If you would run all your applications as docker containers on 1 machine your environment would still be very prone to outages.
+* If you would run all your applications as Docker containers on 1 machine your environment would still be very prone to outages.
 If something happens to the physical machine that you use then you are pretty much done for and you have an outage.
 Depending on how critical your applications are this could have disastrous results.
 That's why in practice you want to spread your applications over several hosts and connect them to each other over a network.

-* Not every application that you package in a docker container is the same.
+* Not every application that you package in a Docker container is the same.
 In our example we have a web frontend, a spring boot backend and a mysql database server.
 A database server has fundamental different needs than a weberver.
 For example you want to make sure that your database container is running on a system with large hard disks that are very fast to access.
 On the other side a webserver has litle use for large hard drives and has much more benefit of more RAM to allow lot's of concurrent connections to the system.